Key takeaways:

 Increasing profit margins is crucial for your small business’ success.

 One best practice is to keep overhead low and consistently check cash flow.
-This will help you ensure your margins are healthy and that you’re working towards your goals.
+This will help you ensure healthy margins and that you’re working towards your goals.

 You can easily do this with our profit margin calculator tool for simple pricing, cost budgeting, and markup calculations.